What to Expect from The Emily Program’s Residential Treatment

 Through residential care, we are able to work with both local and distant communities to provide treatment to those who require a high intensity of care.

-Residential treatment is recommended for those at significant risk from their eating disorder.
-Medical complications, such as cardiac and kidney concerns, are common, as well as weakness, fatigue, and malnutrition.
+Residential treatment is recommended for those at significant risk for medical complications, such as cardiac and kidney concerns, as well as weakness, fatigue, and malnutrition.
 Residential treatment also may be recommended when behaviors are so common and invasive that they can’t be addressed by a lower level of care.

 Making the decision to go to residential care is often fraught with worry, concern, and fear about being away from home.
 And preparing for residential care is often complicated.
 It may require taking time away from work or school and often there are family details that need to be addressed prior to attending.
 Many times, a person needs to prepare for residential in somewhat of a hurry, so life details may even be put on the back burner until they are able to get healthy.